evrythng/evrythng-mbed/README.md

 If you already have an mbed, simply log in on mbed.org.

 - Launch the mbed compiler.
-- Import the example application found at evrythng-api-example
+- Import the example application found at evrythng-api-example (or import it directly from the mbed project at https://mbed.org/users/vladounet/code/EvrythngApiExample/)
  - Import As: Program
  - Target name: EvrythngApiExample (or whatever you like)

 - Paste your EVRYTHNG API Key in main.cpp (in the constant API_KEY).
 - Create an active digital identity (a thng in our jargon) for your mbed (either using the API or the developer portal).